luni64/TeensyStep/README.md

         ...
 }
 ```
+### Set Target Postions and the Internal Step Counter

 The stepper class also keeps track of the current position and is used to set a new target position.
 Target positions can be set absolutely or relative to the current position.
 ```c++
 ...